Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

     ![D_1082 row](../../Assets/Screenshots/EDI/Operation/ExportDefLIN1082.png "[D_1082 row]")

  4. Click the [SAVE] button to save the message structure.
     The *Exporter definitions* list is displayed.
-The defined string attribute is added now to the attribute mapping function in the *Data source* tab.
+The defined string attribute is mow added to the attribute mapping function in the *Data source* tab.

 5. If desired, check whether the string attribute has been really marked for a later data mapping.
 For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
     The EDI Export LIN/1082 *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

     ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefLIN1082Mapping.png "[Map Attributes]")